When is it Illegal for Landlords To Raise Rent?

 When Can Landlords Legally Increase the Rent?

-Landlords can legally increase the rent at the end of each lease term or during the lease term as long as the lease agreement allows for it.
+Landlords legally may increase the rent at the end of each lease term, as a general rule.

-However, state or local laws may limit the frequency of rent increases, which apply regardless of the length of the lease term.
+The lease usually mayagree to a system for rent increases during a lease term, but some places regulate this type of agreement and other places prohibit it completely.
+State or local laws also may limit the frequency of rent increases, which apply regardless of the length of the lease term.

 Read More